italktocomputers/MezeyLinux/README.md

 The last command we will type is **w**, which will write the partition table to our disk and exit.

+> **Note**
+>
-**\>>> Some users or GNU/Linux distributions prefer to create extra partitions.
+> Some users or GNU/Linux distributions prefer to create extra partitions.
 For example, Ubuntu has a partition for / and for /boot.
-Feel free to partition your Mezey disk anyway you want.**
+Feel free to partition your Mezey disk anyway you want.

 Before we can mount this partition, we need to create an ext4 file system on it.
 This can be done by using the command:

 `sudo mkfs.ext4 /dev/sdb1`

+> **Warning**
+>
-**\>>> Make sure you do NOT create a filesystem on /dev/sdb as this will destroy our boot sector.**
+> Make sure you do NOT create a filesystem on /dev/sdb as this will destroy our boot sector.

 [Back to top](#top)